Why Choose Us for Leukemia Care?

 Individualized Care from a Team of Experts

 There are many advantages to coming to a top cancer program like the one at the University of Chicago Medicine campus.
-Here, your care will be directed by physicians and nurses who specialize in the treatment of acute and chronic leukemias and MDS.
+Here, your care will be directed by physicians and nurses who specialize in the treatment of acute and chronic leukemias, MDS and MPDs.
 They have devoted their entire careers to helping patients with these diseases.

-Another advantage: You have instant access to the knowledge and experience of an entire team of cancer specialists--many of whom are internationally renown for their clinical expertise.
-All of these experts meet regularly as a team to discuss each case and design individualized treatment plans that take your goals and desires into account.
+Our leukemia experts meet regularly as a team to discuss each case and to design individualized treatment plans that take your goals and desires into account.

 - Why Choose Us?